 Automate both AWS Organizations and standalone AWS account types.

-The diagram below presents the architecture you can automatically deploy using the solution's implementation guide and accompanying AWS CloudFormation templates.
+The following diagram presents the architecture you can automatically deploy using the solution's implementation guide and accompanying AWS CloudFormation templates.

-This solution includes an AWS CloudFormation template (aws-transit-network-orchestrator-hub) you deploy in the account you want to act as the hub in the solution’s hub-and-spoke model.
-This solution also includes a template (aws-transit-network-orchestrator-spoke) to deploy in spoke accounts.
+- network-orchestration-hub - Deploy this template in the account you want to act as the hub in the solution’s hub-and-spoke model.

-4. AWS Step Functions (Serverless Transit Network Orchestrator state machine) and Lambda process network requests from the spoke accounts and event details are stored in Amazon DynamoDB.
+AWS Step Functions (Network Orchestration for AWS Transit Gateway state machine) and Lambda process network requests from the spoke accounts and event details are stored in Amazon DynamoDB.
 You can approve requests automatically or manually.